 several timber-framed and corbelled houses line the Place du Tilleul, including the Hostellerie du Vieux Pérouges, which dates from the 13th century

-As you stroll through the streets of old Pérouges, you may recognise some of the film locations: Les Trois Mousquetaires (1961) and Angélique, Marquise des anges (1964).
+As you stroll through the streets of old Pérouges, you may recognise some film locations: Les Trois Mousquetaires (1961) and Angélique, Marquise des Anges (1964).

 36 km north of Lyon

 Ambérieux-en-Dombes is located in the centre of a triangle formed by Bourg-en-Bresse, Mâcon and Lyon.
-The town of 1750 inhabitants is also located in the western part of the Dombes, a marshy region dotted with ponds of various shapes and sizes.
+The town of 1750 inhabitants is also located in the western part of the Dombes, a marshy region with various shapes and sizes of ponds.

 Visitors to Ambérieux-en-Dombes see the old castle from the 12th and 14th centuries.
 It still has its four towers, including the keep.

-In the village, notice the war memorial: it has the particularity of being surmounted by a rooster, a detail not very common in France.
+In the village, notice the war memorial: it has the particularity of being surmounted by a rooster, a detail uncommon in France.